DOH Reports 4 New Cases of COVID-19 Overnight

 ›×

-Hawai‘i Department of Health officials on Tuesday reported four new cases of COVID-19, bringing the statewide total to 740.
-All four cases were identified on O‘ahu.
+The Hawai‘i Department of Health on Monday reported four new cases of COVID-19, bringing the statewide total to 816.

 - Pending: 0